heurist-network/dev-examples/mesh-agents/TokenIntel-TelegramBot/README.md

-# Telegram Group Agents
+# TokenIntel-TelegramBot

-A Python-based Telegram bot that leverages various intelligent agents through the Heurist API to perform web searches, social media analysis, and blockchain data analysis.
+A Python-based Telegram bot for crypto and web3 intelligence that leverages various specialized agents through the Heurist API to perform token analysis, web searches, social media analysis, and blockchain data analysis.

 ## Features